arnobt78/RestaurantTS-NextJS-Website/README.md

 ## RestaurantTS-NextJS-Website

-RestaurantTS App is a NextJS 14 Static Restaurant Landing Page, using React.js, Typescript, Webpack, TailwindCSS, Framer-Motion, TailwindCSS-Animate, Radix-UI, Date-fns, React-Leaflet, Lucide-React, React-Day-Picker, React-Scroll, React-Icons, React-Responsive features and deployed on Vercel.
+RestaurantTS App is a NextJS 14 Static Restaurant Landing Page, using React.js, Typescript, Webpack, TailwindCSS, Framer-Motion, TailwindCSS-Animate, Radix-UI, Date-fns, React-Leaflet, Lucide-React, React-Day-Picker, React-Scroll, React-Icons, React-Responsive features and deploy on Vercel.

 **Note: This static webpage is built using Typescript, I have developed the same static webpage using Javascript. (https://github.com/arnobt78/RestaurantJS-NextJS-Website)**